 With its exciting mix of of culture, architecture, music, nightlife, shopping and sport, not to mention its friendly residents, Glasgow has everything you need.
 Accessible, affordable and multicultural, this is a great city for students from all backgrounds and cultures.
-Loved by residents and tourists alike, Glasgow was even listed by travel gurus Lonely Planet as one of the top 10 cities in the world to visit.

 Despite its industrial roots, Glasgow is known as ‘Scotland with Style’.
 The city is a monument to architecture and design, with striking examples of Charles Rennie Mackintosh’s trademark Art Noveau design in the likes of Glasgow School of Art and House for an Art Lover.
 The Lighthouse, Scotland’s Centre for Architecture, Design and the City, also houses a changing programme of exhibitions and events and plays a key role in a number of significant design projects.